Frankusky/my2048version/README.md

 # 2048: Frankusky version
 This is my version made by html, js and cs.
 Is not finished yet.
+All the logistic was made by me.
 Feel free to report any bug.

 #Extra info
 -At the moment, you can move only using arrow keys.